 Although this is also available in the lower priced 10x magnification option, we’ve chosen the 12x magnification model as it will sit better alongside the other models in our guide.
 You know the drill by now, it’s got a 50mm lens, BAK-4 prism and a the lens itself benefits from multi-coatings that all work to provide not just a clearer and crisper image, whether it’s a live one you are after or recordings and photographs, but also with true to life colours that will dazzle you.

 It is important to point out that the 12x magnification is a fixed level and not adjustable.
-With the use of the smartphone adaptor, you still have a very versatile piece of kit in this Evershop Monocular Telescope.
+With the use of the cell phone adaptor, you still have a very versatile piece of kit in this Evershop Monocular Telescope which is perfect for bird watching.
 Will work well with most models of phone, including Huawei, Samsung and Apple and is built top protect against all kinds of outside elements such as the weather, dust and shock.
 Another great option, for another great price.

-Okay, so this is a little of a jump in price compared to others in our guide.
+Okay, so this is a little of a jump in price compared to another phone camera lens in our guide.
 However, it’s with good reason.
 Because, although it still features the standard of 12x magnification, it has a slightly larger and wider lens diameter of 55mm.
-This means that for a bit more money, you can benefit from greater visibility, regardless of whether you are using it while camping, bird and wildlife watching, hunting or mountaineering.
+This means that for a bit more money, you can benefit from greater visibility (although not a wide angle lens), regardless of whether you are using it while camping, bird and wildlife watching, hunting or mountaineering.
 It also means you’ll be able to see more and have a better handle on your shots when playing golf.

-Okay, so this is an interesting one.
-After so many with 12×50 as the standard offering, this offers 40×60, that is 40x magnification and 60mm objective lens.
+Okay, so this is an interesting telephoto lens.
+After so many with 12×50 as the standard offering, this phone lens kit offers 40×60, that is 40x magnification and 60mm objective lens.
 It still benefits from the BAK-4 prism lens with their all-optical FMC broadband green film that provides exceptionally high light transmittance of 99.5%.
 Due to the magnification and wide-angle lens though, this offers an impressive field of vision and high-quality focusing which provides you with some stunning images to work with.

 Whether you are using those images for spotting or to take superb, professional-quality snaps or videos, the choice is yours.
 As is standard with many of these devices, you get a tripod and smartphone holder that can help turn your smartphone and its okay camera into something more sophisticated.